 The diversity of our company represents the richness of our culture.
-We take pride in our commitment to Diversity & Inclusion among our associates and our members.
+We take pride in our commitment to Diversity, Equity and Inclusion among our associates and our members.
 We embrace and value the diversity of our workforce and recognize that we can be at our best only when everyone has an opportunity for success.
 Additional D&I training sessions offered to associates touch on unconscious bias, creating safe spaces for LGBTQ associates, and ways to be an effective ally for marginalized communities.

-Following our Diversity & Inclusion organizational assessment in 2012, our Office of Diversity & Inclusion rolled out broad-based Diversity & Inclusion education for all associates.
+Following our Diversity, Equity and Inclusion organizational assessment in 2012, our Office of Diversity, Equity and Inclusion rolled out broad-based Diversity, Equity and Inclusion education for all associates.
 We began by providing a full day of education to all managers, followed by a half-day training for each of our individual contributors.
-This education enables us all to have the same understanding of what Diversity & Inclusion means to BCBSRI.
-As we continue on our journey, we continue to provide this base of training for all new associates and we find new ways to engage all associates around Diversity & Inclusion.
+This education enables us all to have the same understanding of what Diversity, Equity and Inclusion means to BCBSRI.
+As we continue on our journey, we continue to provide this base of training for all new associates and we find new ways to engage all associates around Diversity, Equity and Inclusion.

 The BCBSRI Diversity Council is committed to promoting diversity, inclusion, and cultural competence for BCBSRI.
 The membership includes representatives from all divisions and layers of the organization.
-These associates, who reflect a broad spectrum of diversity, have pledged to help enhance awareness of diversity concerns, raise critical issues to the attention of the Office of Diversity & Inclusion, as well as provide the Office of Diversity & Inclusion with advice and guidance.
+These associates, who reflect a broad spectrum of diversity, have pledged to help enhance awareness of diversity concerns, raise critical issues to the attention of the Diversity, Equity and Inclusion team, as well as providing advice and guidance.

 Employee Business Resource Groups

-Employee business resource groups (ERGs) are employee networks structured around non-majority dimensions of diversity.
+Employee business resource groups (EBRGs) are employee networks structured around non-majority dimensions of diversity.
 Dimensions of diversity are traits that impact a person at home, work, and in society.
 Examples include gender, race and ethnicity, sexual orientation, generations, and physical ability.
-While ERGs are usually composed of associates with a shared dimension of diversity, all interested associates are welcome to participate.
-We recognize the importance of ERGs and their place within the organization.
-We currently have six active ERGs:
+While EBRGs are usually composed of associates with a shared dimension of diversity, all interested associates are welcome to participate.
+We recognize the importance of EBRGs and their place within the organization.
+We currently have seven employee business resource groups (EBRGs):

 In the community

 BCBSRI is committed to serving the needs of all Rhode Islanders.
 It is our goal to provide valuable and meaningful experiences for all of our members, associates, and communities that we serve.
-To achieve this goal, we proudly partner with and support community organizations that promote various aspects of Diversity & Inclusion.
+To achieve this goal, we proudly partner with and support community organizations that promote various aspects of Diversity, Equity and Inclusion.